 - Memory and concentration problems

-High cortisol can also weaken your immune system.
+High levels of cortisol can also weaken your immune system.
 This makes you more likely to get sick.
 Over time, it may lead to adrenal fatigue, where your body struggles to produce enough cortisol.

 Cortisol and Its Influence on Chronic Diseases